DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 ### Using DataGrid component

 By default DataGrid renders nothing.
 All its functionality is implemented via plugin components that are nested into the root DataGrid component.
-So we should specify at least one plugin that visualize the data provided to the grid.
+So, we should specify at least one plugin that visualizes the data provided for the grid.

-To display the data as a simple table you can use the TableView plugin as follows:
+To display the data as a simple table, you can use the TableView plugin as follows:

 ```js
 import {